CSC370-Project/portef/README.md

 This Python program calculates an efficient frontier for a given set of stocks using Monte Carlo simulation and provides an optimal portfolio allocation based on the Sharpe ratio.

+Note that I have since shut down the AWS database to sotp unwanted charges - the program should be usable locally with corresponding edits to [connect.py](https://github.com/CSC370-Project/portef/blob/main/connect.py)

 ## Required Packages and Programs

 1. Python 3.7+